Naturaily/Naturaily-netlify/_career/ruby-on-rails-developer.md

 ---
 published: true
-title: Ruby on Rails Developer
+title: Ruby on Rails Developer - check the job offer and apply
 description: >-
+  Naturaily is a tech company with over 10 years of experience in ruby on rails development.
-  We are looking for talented Ruby on Rails Developer to help us build great digital products.
+  We have created dozens of great digital products and now we are looking for Ruby on Rails Developer to help us build some more.
 layout: career-offer
 image: /assets/images/Ruby-on-Rails_Developer_Job_Offer.png
 location: